 I do not want to minimise the pain that the person can experience but there are degrees of sadness which you can feel.
 One can learn to regulate feelings to feel less overwhelmed by unpleasant emotions.
 How I interpret the situation and not thinking in terms of black and white is very important.

 Albert Ellis, a psychologist founder of Rational Emotive Behaviour Therapy explains how musts and shoulds are unhelpful and persons can get overhelmed when they turn preferences into musts.
 Frequently I ask clients to reflect about their thinking: Where is it written that this shouldn't happen to you?
 How is it that this cannot happen to you?
 I encourage clients to accept their own limitations, the limitations of others and that of human predicaments “I prefer to not have had to go through this experience” instead of ‘this must not be happening to me’.
-Such interpretation of events helps one face their situation and get up rather than fight against it.
+Such interpretation of events helps one face their situation and get out of rock bottom rather than fight against it.

 3. Body Care: "The more we care for our body, the more we care for our mind"

 We live in a body.
 What is physically going on within us matters and helps or hinders our well-being.
 Therefore the more we care for our body, the more we care for our mind.
 When it comes to caring for the body, exercise is crucial.
 I am aware that in times of rock bottom exercise for some people can be the last thing which they feel inclined to do.
 However, the effort is rewarding.
 This is considered to be free medicine.

 Healthy eating, is another crucial important factor.
 Substances like omega 3 and omega 6 are especially known to help the sustainability of a healthy mind.
 Some people turn to binge eating, alcohol or drugs as these are substances which give immediate relief for emotional pain, but in the long run these methods are harmful and backfire.